 Bologna is the largest city in Italy’s Emilia Romagna region, and it’s arguably the capital of Italian cuisine.
 Bologna makes an excellent base to explore the region and discover the finest foods Italy has to offer.
-If you love food, take a look at this five day Bologna itinerary and start exploring the highlights of the Emilia Romagna region.
+If you love food, take a look at this Bologna five day food itinerary and start exploring the highlights of the Emilia Romagna region and things to do in Bologna.

 Day 1: Bologna